A Fluid Limit for an Overloaded X Model Via a Stochastic Averaging Principle: Introduction.

 \subsection{Literature.}

-Our previous papers discuss related literature; see especially \S 1.2 of \cite{PeW09a}.
-Our FQR-T control extends the FQR control suggested and studied in \cite{GW09a, GW09b, GW10}, but the limits there were established for a different regime under different conditions.
-Here we propose FQR-T for overload control and establish limits for overloaded systems.
+Our previous papers discuss related literature; see especially \S 2 of \cite{PeW09a}.
+Our FQR-T control extends the FQR control and other queue-and-idleness ratio controls suggested and studied in \cite{GW09a, GW09b, GW10}, but the limits there were established for a different regime under different conditions.
+Here we study the FQR-T control and establish limits for overloaded systems.
 Unlike that previous work, here the service rates may depend on both the customer class and the service pool in a very general way.
 In particular, our $X$ model does not satisfy the conditions of the previous theorems even under normal loads.

+There is a substantial literature on averaging principles, e.g., see \cite{KL05} and references therein, but there is not one unified framework that can easily be applied to any model.
+Moreover, it is common practice to use averaging principles as direct approximations, i.e., to simply replace a fast process by its long-term average behavior.
+That is the classic approach for deterministic dynamical systems, e.g., see Chapters 10 and 11 of \cite{K02}.
+We ourselves took that approach in \cite{PeW09b}.

-There is a substantial literature on averaging principles; e.g., see \cite{KL05} and references therein.
-However, there are only a few papers in the queueing literature involving averaging principles; see p.
-71 of \cite{W02} for discussion.
-Two notable papers are Coffman et al. \cite{CPR95}, which considers the diffusion limit of a polling system with zero switch-over times, and Hunt and Kurtz \cite{HK94}, which considers large loss networks under a large family of controls.
-Reference \cite{HK94} is closely related to our work since it considers the fluid limits of such loss systems, with the control-driving process moving at a faster time scale than the other processes considered.
+Averaging principles are relatively rare in operations research.
+See p.
+71 of \cite{W02} for discussion related to the queueing literature.
+Two notable papers in the queueing literature are Coffman et al. \cite{CPR95}, which considers the diffusion limit of a polling system with zero switch-over times, and Hunt and Kurtz \cite{HK94}, which considers large loss networks under a large family of controls.
+The limits via an AP in Hunt and Kurtz \cite{HK94} are the basis for other papers studying loss networks.
+We refer to \cite{AFRT06} and \cite{ZZ02}, and references therein.
+The work in \cite{HK94} is also closely related to our work since it considers the fluid limits of such loss systems, with the control-driving process moving on a faster time scale than the other processes considered.

 For the important characterization step, we give two proofs, one in the main paper and the other in the appendix.
 The shorter proof in the main paper closely follows \cite{HK94}, exploiting martingales and random measures, building on Kurtz \cite{K92}.
 In contrast, our second approach exploits stochastic bounds, which we also use in the important preliminary step establishing state space collapse.

 There is now a substantial literature on fluid limits for queueing models, some of which is reviewed in \cite{W02}.
 For recent work on many-server queues, see \cite{KR08,KR07}.
 Because of the separation of time scales here, our work is in the spirit of fluid limits for networks of many-server queues in \cite{BHZ05, BHZ06}, but again the specifics are quite different.
 Their separation of time scales justifies using a pointwise stationary approximation asymptotically, as in \cite{MW98,W91}.